mint-made/task-manager/README.md

 ### Project Overview

 A node.js application for users to keep track of tasks, the user can create, edit, remove and mark tasks as complete.
-Users can register an account, upload an avatar and track their progress between user sessions.
+Users can register an account, upload an avatar and track their progress between sessions.
 The application uses bcrypt to securely hash passwords and uses JSON web tokens for user authorization.

 ### Technologies Utilized